chriselkins/file-move-trigger/README.md

 - **Samba** to manage and copy files to a staging folder as a different user (e.g., `chris`)
 - **Plex** with its own user (e.g., `plex`)

-file-move-trigger monitors the source folders and waits for files named `move.now` to exist.
+matt-daemon monitors the source folders and waits for files named `move.now` to exist.
 Once the user chris creates the `move.now` file in movie or tv staging folders, the task for that folder is triggered to move all the media files in the source folder to the destination Plex library with the correct permissions.

 ---